JustynaPorzycka/AboutMe/README.md

 # About me

-I'm a software developer with 2+ years of experience.
-I’m passionate about functional programming languages and love exploring their innovative applications.
-Currently, I’m looking to expand my knowledge and tackle new challenges in software development.
+I'm a software developer with 2+ years of experience. passionate about functional programming languages and love exploring their innovative applications.
+Currently, I'm expanding my expertise in full-stack development by learning React and PostgreSQL while continuously improving my skills in Elixir.
 I graduated in Computer Mathematics at the Jagiellonian University in Krakow.
+I love solving complex problems through code.
+Always open to collaboration and knowledge sharing!

 **Main programming languages and technologies**